-Vauxhall Astra review
+Vauxhall Astra Review and Prices

 The Vauxhall Astra is a sensible small family car that looks pretty stylish and is even quite good fun to drive, but alternatives are roomier and feel posher inside.

 If you’re looking for a practical, well-equipped family car that looks smart and is even pretty good fun to drive, the Vauxhall Astra is well worth a look.

 Sure it might not have the wow-factor of the more expensive Mercedes A-Class or come with an exciting-looking sporty variant like the Ford Focus, but from every angle, the latest Vauxhall Astra is a far cry from the generic jelly-mould shapes of previous models.

 It looks pretty classy inside, too.
 Although, if you were hoping for some Star-Trek-style infotainment in the same vein as the Mercedes A-Class, you’ll be a bit disappointed.
 You do get a decent touchscreen infotainment system as standard though, and top-spec cars come with a digital instrument display like the one you can get in a VW Golf as standard.

 There are a few bits of the Vauxhall Astra’s interior that don’t feel quite as posh as those in a VW Golf, but at least you won’t have any trouble getting comfortable thanks to the Astra’s specially designed seats approved by – of all things – the German campaign for healthy backs.

 Speaking of backs, those in the Vauxhall Astra’s rear seats have a decent amount of space to stretch out – if not quite as comfortably as in a Ford Focus – and there are plenty of handy cubby holes dotted about the place to help you keep everything looking neat and tidy.

 The Vauxhall Astra is an excellent jack-of-all-trades; it’s comfortable, good to drive, comes with a decent amount of standard kit and doesn’t cost a great deal to run.